nathanielbutts/nathanielbutts.github.io/README.md

 ## Participation

 The Taskbook also lists participations that are required, encouraged, or optional.
+Participating in these items will allow you to practice the skills necessary if we are activated.

 | Item | Basic | Intermediate | Advanced |
 |-------|:-----:|:------------:|:--------:|